jMetal/jMetal/README.rst

    :alt: Documentation Status
    :target: https://jmetal.readthedocs.io/?badge=latest

 jMetal is a Java-based framework for multi-objective optimization with metaheuristics.
-The last stable version is 5.11 (https://github.com/jMetal/jMetal/tree/jmetal-5.11), which is based on the description of jMetal 5 included in the paper "Redesigning the jMetal Multi-Objective Optimization Framework" (http://dx.doi.org/10.1145/2739482.2768462), presented at GECCO 2015.
+The last stable version is 6.0.

-The current development version (6.0-SNAPSHOT) is a Maven project structured in the following sub-projects:
+The current development version (6.1-SNAPSHOT) is a Maven project structured in the following sub-projects:

 +---------------------+------------------------------------+
 | Sub-project         |  Contents                          |